eric-jm-lang/pKa_analysis_scripts/README.md

 - PROPKA 3.1 (https://github.com/jensengroup/propka-3.1)

 - Python 2: the following python modules needs to be installed (e.g. using `pip`):
  * glob
  * numpy

 - Batcher.
-This software enables to parallelise the multiple PROPKA runs.
+This software enables to parallelise multiple PROPKA runs.
   Batcher is part of the ADLB library and can be downloaded from the following site: https://www.cs.mtsu.edu/~rbutler/adlb/ and follow the instructions of the authors to install it.
-BAtcher is advantageously installed on a cluster so it can be used  with a large number of cores, meaninag that a lot of
-  PROPKA run can be performed at the same time.
+Batcher is advantageously installed on a cluster so it can be used  with a large number of cores, meaning that a large number of PROPKA runs can be performed at the same time.

 - VMD (http://www.ks.uiuc.edu/Research/vmd/)